bathtime/amoled/.themes/phosh/README.md

-Default white and black phosh theme.
+This is the default white and black phosh theme which all other themes will be created.

 # Attention!

-This is the main gtk.css file.
-It is required to make the other coloured themes work.
+This is the main gtk.css file and is required to make the other coloured themes work.